FAIRbyDesign-UCPH/Fair-by-design-methodology-microlearning-site-UCPH/resources/01 Prepare/prepare.md

 !!! quote ""

-    Before anything else, preparation is the key to success! -- *Alexander Graham Bell​*
+    Before anything else, preparation is the key to success! -- *Alexander Graham Bell*

 ## First things first.
 What is FAIR?